 Like many plants, raspberry bushes can benefit from their fellow neighbors.
-When designing the space next to a raspberry bush in your garden, consider plants that bring in pollinators, repel pests, and add soil nutrients.
+When planning the space next to a raspberry bush in your garden, consider plants that bring in pollinators, repel pests, and add soil nutrients.
 As long as they have space to grow, raspberry bushes will welcome companion plants, whether they’re flowers, evergreens, or other edibles.
 There are plenty of plants that pair well with raspberries, as well as a few that you should keep far away.

 Plants in the allium family, such as garlic, leeks, chives, and onions, are some of the best companion plants for raspberries.
 They repel insects, such as Japanese beetles, because of their pungent odor.
-The smell also deters larger pests like rabbits and deer.
+Their smell also deters larger pests like rabbits and deer.
 Additionally, alliums have fungicidal and antibacterial properties that can prevent plant diseases, such as verticillium wilt.
 You can plant alliums like garlic in the fall to harvest during summertime.

 Keep ants, Japanese beetles, and squash bugs away from your raspberries’ fruit canes by planting them next to chervil, or French parsley.
 This herb also helps attract pollinators, which in turn, helps your raspberry bush yield more fruit.
 If big enough, your raspberry bush can also provide chervil with partial shade during the hot summer months.
 Other flowering herbs that pair well with raspberries include rue and tansy, which also inhibit Japanese beetles.
 Whichever herb you choose, most are easy to start around early spring — or whenever the ground isn’t frozen solid.

-Evergreens, such as pine trees, shed needles, which break down to add nutrients and increase soil acidity.
+Evergreens, such as pine trees, shed needles, which break down to add nutrients to your growing medium and increase soil acidity.
 Pine needles make excellent mulch for raspberry bushes, although you might want to supplement them with bark or coarse wood chips.
 Raspberries, in particular, also do well with a pH of 5.5 to 6.5, so they appreciate pine straw for extra acidity.
 Plant your tree so your raspberries get partial shade, but not full shade.
 Raspberry bushes need sun to produce a high fruit yield, so full shade isn’t an ideal location for them.

 Not only are they bright and cheerful, but marigolds also make for wonderful raspberry companion plants — really, they make for great companion plants in general.
 As flowers, they naturally attract pollinators that help raspberry fruit develop.
 They also keep out invasive pests, such as eelworms and nematodes.
 Plant marigolds in warm soil after the last frost, which is just about the time when you’ll want to plant your raspberry canes.